5 Tips to Prevent a Leaky Vinyl Deck

 The first key is regular maintenance to clear debris and keep the surface clean – at least twice per year in the fall and spring.

-Tip Two: Ensure Proper Water Drainage off Vinyl Decks
+Tip Two: Ensure Proper Water Drainage off Vinyl Deck Surfaces

-For decks above a main floor, it’s vital that water is drained away correctly to avoid causing water damage to the structure underneath.
-Check that your vinyl deck is sloping water away from the structure, and ensure that drained water is leading away from your home.
-Standing water on your vinyl deck is not a good thing – it provides the opportunity for water to find its way under the vinyl membrane or into the building envelope.
+For vinyl decks above the main floor, it’s vital that water is drained away correctly to avoid causing water damage to the structure underneath.
+Check that your vinyl deck surface is sloping water away from the structure, and ensure that drained water is leading away from your home.
+Standing water on your vinyl deck surface is not a good thing – it provides the opportunity for water to find its way under the vinyl membrane or into the building envelope.

 Tip Three: Correct Vinyl Membrane Installation is Key

 If you have any doubt as to whether a vinyl decking surface was installed correctly, have it checked out immediately.
-The quality of vinyl membrane as well as installation practices has changed over the years, meaning older decks might not meet building codes.
+The quality of a vinyl membrane, as well as installation practices, have changed over time.
+Your older vinyl deck might not meet current building codes and could be deteriorating.
 Buying a home with an existing vinyl deck should rate an inspection – the last thing you want is to find that it’s leaking or could leak in the near future.

 Tip Four: Check the Details